-- Nebraska CTE provides an educational environment that can integrate core academic and technical preparation for contextualized learning that increases engagement and supports improved academic, technical, and career readiness achievement for all students.
-Nebraska CTE is responsible for analyzing student performance data to assess its effectiveness in achieving statewide progress in CTE, which is measured by core indicators of performance for both secondary and postsecondary education, and providing support for eliminating inequities in student access to and success in highquality CTE programs of study.
-Student mastery of technical and career readiness skills are often demonstrated thorough CTSO competitive events. - The Nebraska State Board of Education approves content area standards for all content areas including CTE.
-Nebraska CTE drives rigorous content area standards implementation through programs of study.
+Nebraska CTE provides an educational environment that can integrate core academic and technical preparation for contextualized learning that increases engagement and supports improved academic, technical, and career readiness achievement for all students.
+Nebraska CTE is responsible for analyzing student performance data to assess its effectiveness in achieving statewide progress in CTE, which is measured by core indicators of performance for both secondary and postsecondary education, and providing support for eliminating inequities in student access to and success in high-quality CTE programs of study.
+Student mastery of technical and career readiness skills are often demonstrated thorough CTSO competitive events.